Published on January 23rd, 2018 | by Ruben0

 While most of the world’s fine wines are grown, vinified, matured and sold by the same company, in the case of sherry wines this is (was) an exception rather than the rule.
-The name ‘sherry bodega’ covers different types of winemaking firms which work together to produce sherry.
+The name ‘sherry bodega’ traditionally covers different types of winemaking firms which work together to produce sherry.

 Ageing and shipping bodegas

 Or bodegas de crianza y expedición.
 Their premises need to be located within the three core cities of the “ageing zone”: Jerez de la Frontera, El Puerto de Santa María and Sanlúcar de Barrameda.
-Sherry wines have to be matured within the boundaries of these cities.
+Sherry wines have to be matured within the boundaries of this ‘sherry triangle’.
 They need to comply with the regulations of the D.O.
 Jerez-Xérès-Sherry which protects and warrants their wines.

-In 2017, around 50 shipping bodegas were registered (26 in Jerez, 5 in El Puerto and 20 in Sanlúcar).
-They held around 260.000 barrels of wine in total.
+In 2020 a total of 53 shipping bodegas were registered (28 in Jerez, 5 in El Puerto and 20 in Sanlúcar).
+They held around 287.000 barrels of wine in total.

-Ageing and stocking bodegas
+Ageing and stocking bodegas (almacenistas)

 Or bodegas de crianza y almacenado.
-In Spanish they are called almacenistas (click to read my detailed article about this type of bodega).
-They are also located within the three core cities of the “ageing zone” but they are merely ageing sherry wines, in order to sell them to shipping bodegas later on, who will blend them into their own solera.
+In Spanish they are commonly called almacenistas (click to read my detailed article about this type of bodega).
+They are also located within the three core cities of the “ageing zone” but they are merely ageing sherry wines, in order to sell them in bulk to shipping bodegas later on, who will blend them into their own solera.
 For shipping bodegas the almacenistas are a good way to offer a wider range, or strengthen their own products by adding external wines.

-A production bodega basically harvests grapes and often produces the mosto, the base wine which is used to refresh existing soleras.
-In a sense these production bodegas also cater for the first part of the ageing process.
+A production bodega basically harvests grapes and produces the mosto, the base wine which is used to refresh existing soleras.
+In a sense these production bodegas also cater for the first small part of the ageing process.